Monday, April 16, 2012

 In the first Radio Mystery Hour, I revealed to Jeff how I hadn't thought seriously ("in the first person" was the way I put it) about UFOs for a decade until I attended the Superpowers conference, mostly because I'd hit the same brick wall that everyone else who takes the extraterrestrial expressway eventually runs into.

 But even back in my 90s UFO glory days I didn't pay much attention to abduction reports.
 I'd read Communion back when everyone else did, and read some Hopkins material, but for a guy who lived and breathed The X-Files, you figure I'd be a little more interested in the topic.
 I wasn't.
-I basically wrote it off as the compensatory fantasy of childhood sexual abuse victims, even though I realize the Skeptic/New Atheist cabal believes the phenomenon of childhood sexual abuse itself is nothing but a fantasy.

 So when Mike started emailing me back in 2008 or so, I thought "Oh great, now the abduction loons are on my case."
 That thought evaporated almost immediately.
 I've met a lot of people involved in all sorts of High Weirdness but few as immediately impressive as Mike.
 If you're not familiar with his work, you'll see what I mean a minute or two into the show.